Growth is the cornerstone of the goals of any business. It is an unsaid rule of all businesses to expand and increase their revenue over time.

 Now, say you need about 20 conversions a day to meet your revenue goals.
 One approach to doing this is doubling the traffic to your website to 200 people daily, at a 10% conversion rate.
 This would involve additional marketing, acquisition and traffic driving costs.

 Another approach to doing this would be Conversion Rate Optimization.
-CRO means understanding what users want when they visit your website, studying how they engage with it and your products, and systematically converting more browsers (site visitors) into action takers (leads, buyers).
+CRO means understanding what users want when they visit your website, studying how they engage with it and your products, and systematically converting more users (site visitors) into action takers (leads, buyers).